nachiketansingh/Led_blinking_speed_using_potentiometer_ARDUINO/README.md

-i build a Chrome Dinosaur Game , but here is a twist i put the servo motor on my space bar of the keyboard and connect it with the Joystick 🕹️ .
+i build a Chrome Dinosaur Game 🦖 , but here is a twist i put the servo motor on my space bar of the keyboard and connect it with the Joystick 🕹️ .
-Chrome Dinosaur Game displayed on screen .As i pressed the joystick🕹️ ,servo motor will rotate 60 degree on a spacebar( spacebar is got pressed) and our dinosour will jump.
+Chrome Dinosaur Game 🦖 is being displayed on the screen .As i pressed the joystick🕹️ ,servo motor will rotate 60 degree on a spacebar( spacebar is got pressed) servo will hit the spacebar and our dinosour will jump.

 Microcontroller that i have used is Arduino Nano.